awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

   Permission denied (publickey).
   ```

-**If you use SSH \(MindTerm\) to connect to your instance**
-+ If Java is not enabled, the server does not recognize the user key\.
-To enable Java, go to [How do I enable Java in my web browser?](http://java.com/en/download/help/enable_browser.xml) in the Java documentation\.

 **If you use PuTTY to connect to your instance**
 + Verify that your private key \(\.pem\) file has been converted to the format recognized by PuTTY \(\.ppk\)\.
 For more information about converting your private key, see [Connecting to Your Linux Instance from Windows Using PuTTY](putty.md)\.
 **Note**